onecommons/unfurl/_sources/toscaref/spec-interfaces.rst.txt

          op1: plugin_name.path.to.module.task

-When mapping an operation to an implementation, if there is no need to pass inputs or override the executor, the full mapping structure can be avoided and the implementation can be written directly.
+When mapping an operation to an implementation, if there is no need to pass inputs the full mapping structure can be avoided and the implementation can be written directly.

 Operation Input Schema Definition